tanimaraeliassantos/Laravel-cars-project/README.md

 In a world of multimillionaires with a number of cars available for a leisurable ride, wouldn't it be nice to have an app to keep data on your cars' brands stored nice and tight?
 Well, fret no more!
 We have arrived.

 - Tanimara here you are!
-    Tutorial on Laravel from https://www.youtube.com/watch?v=ufCAN-bAFn0
+  Eloquent hasMany and hasOne Relationship from https://www.youtube.com/watch?v=ktv8LF-zVZ4

+  See it live with php artisan serve.
-    Run tailwind with npm run watch to see it live.
+  Run tailwind with npm run watch to see css changes live.

-Currently working on introduction to eloquent minute 38:00 (tailwind css preset is installed :prayhands).
+  Open mysql to tinker with the database.

 ## Feature

 For this project you have the following features:

 - list of all your cars' brands with name, year of creation and description
 - Create view that allows you to upload new cars' brand to your list
 - Edit view that allows you to edit your cars' brand information
 - Database that will automatically load new items and updates

 ## Technologies

 - Laravel
 - PHPUnit
 - PHP Artisan

 ## Start the App